-KNOW ALL PERSONS BY THESE F PRESENTS:
+KNOW ALL PERSONS BY THESE PRESENTS:

-That we,, as Principal, and, as Surety are held and firmly bound unto the City of Carlsbad, California, in an amount as follows: must be at least ten percent (10%) of the bid amount) for which sayment, well and truly made, we bind ourselves, our heirs, executors and administrators, successors or assigns, jointly and severally, firmly by these presents.
+That we, , as Principal, and , as Surety are held and firmly bound unto the City of Carlsbad, California, in an amount as follows: (must be at least ten percent (10%) of the bid amount) for which payment, well and truly made, we bind ourselves, our heirs, executors and administrators, successors or assigns, jointly and severally, firmly by these presents.

-THE CONDITION OF THE FOREGO bounden Principal for: DING OBLIGATION IS S SUCH that if the proposal of the above-
+THE CONDITION OF THE FOREGOING OBLIGATION IS SUCH that if the proposal of the abovebounden Principal for:

-NAME OF PROJE CONTRACT NNN

-(insert contract number & name e) (REMOVE THIS TEXT B EFORE PRINTING THE SPECIFICATIONS)
+(insert contract number & name) (REMOVE THIS TEXT BEFORE PRINTING THE SPECIFICATIONS)

-execute a Contract including required date of award of Contract by the City then this obligation shall become null and the amount specified herein shal In the event Principal executed this b d bonds and insurance Council of the City of Cand void; otherwise, it ll be forfeited to the sail ond as an individual, it t is agreed that the death of Principal shall
+in the City of Carlsbad, is accepted by the City Council, and if the Principal shall duly enter into and execute a Contract including required bonds and insurance policies within twenty (20) days from the date of award of Contract by the City Council of the City of Carlsbad, being duly notified of said award, then this obligation shall become null and void; otherwise, it shall be and remain in full force and effect, and the amount specified herein shall be forfeited to the said City.

-not exonerate the Surety from its obli SIGNED AND SEALED, this nd
+In the event Principal executed this bond as an individual, it is agreed that the death of Principal shall not exonerate the Surety from its obligations under this bond.

-(Principal) (OL/1L) (SEAL)

-By: By:

-(Signature) (Signature)

-(Print Name/Title) (Print Name/Title)

-(SEAL AND NOTARIAL ACKNOWLE CERTIFICATE) EDGEMENT OF SURE ETY - ATTACH ATTORNEY-IN-FACT

-APPROVED AS TO FORM:

-CELIA A. BREWER City Attorney

-By: